-Chief David Splain is a 1981 graduate of Nether Providence High School and a 38 year resident of the township.
-He is a 1984 graduate of the Delaware County Police Academy, a 1985 graduate from Widener University with a Bachelor’s Degree in Sociology and a 1992 graduate of Saint Joseph’s University with a Master’s Degree in Pubic Safety.
+Chief David Splain is a 1981 graduate of Nether Providence High School and a 44-year resident of Nether Providence Township.
+He is a 1984 graduate of the Delaware County Police Academy, a 1985 graduate from Widener University with a bachelor’s degree in Sociology and a 1992 graduate of Saint Joseph’s University with a master’s degree in Public Safety.

-Chief Splain began his law enforcement career in 1985, working as a part-time officer with the Darby Borough Police Department, where he worked for two years before being hired full-time with the Yeadon Police Department.
+Chief Splain began his law enforcement career in 1985, working as a Seasonal Police Officer with the North Wildwood Police Department, the summers of 1985 and 1986.
+He was hired by the Darby Borough Police Department, where he worked as a part-time officer from 1986-1988 before being hired full-time with the Yeadon Police Department.

-Chief Splain worked as a Patrolman from 1988-1998, when he as promoted to Patrol Sergeant.
-He worked as a Partrol Sergeant until 2000, when he was promoted to Detective Sergeant, a position he held until he retired in June 2013.
+Chief Splain worked as a Patrolman from 1988-1998, when he was promoted to Patrol Sergeant.
+He worked as a Patrol Sergeant until 2000, when he was promoted to Detective Sergeant, a position he held until he retired in June 2013.
 In June 2013, Chief Splain was hired as the Chief of Police with the Nether Providence Police Department.

 Sergeant Dave Bennett began his career in Nether Providence in March 1993 after serving as a police officer with the Delaware County Park Police and the Upland Borough Police Department.
 He is a graduate of Chichester High School, Delaware County Community College, Indiana University of Pennsylvania, and the Delaware County Municipal Police Academy.